 About Dr. Fain

 Herbert Fain is the Professor of Legal and Social Ethics at Houston Graduate School of Theology.
 He is a recipient of a Ford Foundation Fellowship.
-He Received a Bachelor of Science degree from Cheyney University of Pennsylvania, a Juris Doctor Degree from Thurgood Marshall School of Law, and a Masters of Divinity and a Doctorate of Ministry from the Houston Graduate School of Theology.
+He Received a Bachelor of Science degree from Cheyney University of Pennsylvania, a Juris Doctor Degree from Thurgood Marshall School of Law, and a Masters of Divinity and a Doctor of Ministry from the Houston Graduate School of Theology.
 Dr. Fain is an ordained Baptist minister.
 He has lectured in Canada and in the United States.
 He has served as Chaplain at the Heights Hospital, Park Plaza Hospital, and M.D.
 Anderson Cancer Center.

 PH 551: Introduction to Christian Ethics